-♦ - Chair of the Board C - Committee Chair ● - Member I - Independent Director
+Chair of the Board C - Committee Chair - Member I - Independent Director

+Audit Committee

-Audit Committee Roles and Responsibilities: Committee Members: Reviews the annual financial information to be provided to stockholders and filed with the SEC; Reviews the system of internal controls established by management; Reviews financial reporting policies, procedures and internal controls; Carter-Miller (F, I) Guilfoile (C, F, I) Moore (F, I) Sanford (F, I) Reviews and oversees the internal and external audit processes; Wyatt (F, I) Responsible for the selection, compensation, retention and oversight of Interpublic's registered independent public accounting firm; Number of meetings during 2022: 8 Responsible for the other activities described in greater detail in the Audit Committee Report on page 28; and Responsible for other activities described in greater detail under the heading: "Board Risk Oversight" on page 17; and "Transactions with Related Persons" on page 18.
-Independence and Financial Literacy Each member of the Audit Committee is independent in accordance with the standards set forth in Interpublic's Corporate Governance Guidelines and the NYSE Listing Standards.
+Roles and Responsibilities:

+- · Reviews the annual financial information to be provided to stockholders and filed with the SEC; - Reviews the system of internal controls established by management; - · Reviews financial reporting policies, procedures and internal controls; - Reviews and oversees the internal and external audit processes; - Responsible for the selection, compensation, retention and oversight of Interpublic's registered independent public accounting firm; - Responsible for the other activities described in greater detail in the Audit Committee Report on page 34; and - Responsible for other activities described in greater detail under the heading: - "Board Risk Oversight" on page 18; and - "Transactions with Related Persons" on page 23.

+Independence and Financial Literacy

+Each member of the Audit Committee is independent in accordance with the standards set forth in Interpublic's Corporate Governance Guidelines and the NYSE Listing Standards.

 The Board has determined that each member of the Audit Committee qualifies as an "audit committee financial expert" as defined under applicable SEC rules and regulations.